BarrettFrost/Smart_menu-project/readme.md

     Application etc.)
   c.
 Requirements of key sub-systems (in the form of selected user stories)
   d.
 The evolution of UI wireframes for key sub-systems
   e.
-Details of the communication protocols in use (including a rational for your choice)
+Details of the communication protocols in use (including a rational fo'['r your choice)
   f.
 Details of the data persistence mechanisms in use (including a rational for your choice)
   g.
 Details of web technologies in use (including a rational for your choice)